AnyLog-co/documentation/getting started.md

 ### Retrieving environment variables

-Users the $ sign prefixed to the variable name, users can retrieve the values assigned to an environment variable.
+By adding the $ sign to a variable name, users can retrieve the values assigned to an environment variable.
 For example: $HOME retrieves the assigned value to HOME and $PATH retrieves the assigned value to PATH.

 ### Get info on active background processes

-An active node may be configured such that some background processes are enabled.
+An active node is configured such that some background processes are enabled.
 To view the list of active processes issue the following command:
 <pre>
 get processes